kenxlaw/ETL-Pipeline-Generation-Bootcamp/homebru-etl-lambda-deploy/README.md

 ### What this stack Creates

-- Python lambda function `IpLambdaFunction`
+- Python lambda function `ETLLambdaFunction`
-- Basic lambda role `IpLambdaFunctionRole` which allows the lambda function to execute and write logs
+- Basic lambda role `LambdaFunctionRole` which allows the lambda function to execute and write logs, as well as create a new bucket, read and move files through another bucket.